ps3dood/LegoMosiaicPlanner/README.md

 # LegoMosiaicPlanner
-Determines the Lego plates needed to build a mosaic of a given image
+Determines the Lego plates needed to build a mosaic of a given image, and generates build instructions.
+View sample results by previewing notebook.ipynb